Aptivi/NitrocidKS/DocGen/wiki/Home.md

+> [!IMPORTANT]
+> This documentation is no longer updated, because an entirely new documentation is coming in the way

 # Kernel Simulator

 Kernel Simulator is an application which simulates our future-planned kernel as we've imagined it.
 It has all the usual applications, including filesystem manipulation, kernel mods, basic scripting, and many more awesome features.